The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Precise Results and Examples

 \subsection{Examples}

 We provide in this section a class of examples in $\R^d$ satisfying Assumption~\ref{assu:general}.
 We consider diffusions of the form

 with $b$ a locally Lipshitz vector field.
-If we suppose the existence of a positive eigenfunction $h$ satisfying $Lh - Vh = -\lambda h$, then we may define $P^h$ as the $h-$transform of $Q^V$ by
+If we suppose the existence of a positive eigenfunction $h$ satisfying $Lh - Vh = -\lambda h$ (that is necessarily unique under Condition~\eqref{eq:borne-semi-group}), we may then define $P^h$ as the $h-$transform of $Q^V$ by

 for all $f$ such that $hf\in\mathcal B(E)$.
-Using this semi-group, we can then check at least in principle Assumption~\ref{assu:general} using known results on the theory of large time behavior of diffusion processes.
+Using this semi-group, one can then expect to check Assumption~\ref{assu:general} using known results on the theory of large time behavior of diffusion processes.
 An exhaustive analysis of results related to the convergence condition~\eqref{eq:conv-semi-group} can be found in~\cite{conv-QSD}.
 Additionally,~\cite{conv-QSD-uniform} focus on a Lyapounov criteria ensuring uniform (with respect to the initial condition) convergence.
 For simplicity, we rather give a straightforward proof using the classical reference~\cite{down1995exponential}.

-\begin{lem} Let $V$ be bounded and assume that there exists a positive eigenfunction $Lh - Vh = \lambda h$ such that \begin{itemize} \item $\log h$ is bounded, \item There is a $\delta > 0$ and a \emph{bounded} Lyapounov function $\phi \geqslant 1$ (in the domain of $L$) such that, outside a compact set:
+\begin{lem} Let $V$ be bounded and assume that there exists a (necessarily unique) positive eigenfunction $Lh - Vh = \lambda h$ such that \begin{itemize} \item $\log h$ is bounded, \item There is a $\delta > 0$ and a \emph{bounded} Lyapounov function $\phi \geqslant 1$ (in the domain of $L$) such that, outside a compact set:

 \end{itemize}

 Then all of Assumption~\ref{assu:general} except the carr\'e-du-champ bounds \eqref{eq:born-carre-champ2}-\eqref{eq:born-carre-champ} hold true; in particular~\eqref{eq:conv-semi-group} is satisfied with $w_1(t)$ a decreasing exponential and $\calN_1$ the supremum norm. \end{lem} \begin{proof} First remark that since $h$ is an eigenfunction with bounded logarithm,